software-mansion/scarb/website/download.md

 to `.bashrc`, `.zshrc` or others, depending on the shell running in the system.
 If you wish, you can remove these lines, but often this is not desirable.

-#### Windows

-Simply undo steps done to manually install Scarb:

-1. Remove extracted archive files.
-2. Remove the path to the `scarb\bin` directory from `PATH`.

----

 On top of that, Scarb creates several files (like data files or caches) in standard system paths.
 These have to be removed manually.
 The list of all global paths written to by Scarb is listed in [here](./docs/reference/global-directories).